 Where to stay in Barcelona

-If you are a football fan, Hotel Sofia, which is a five star hotel is the perfect choice for you as it is located 5 minutes away from the famous Camp Nou stadium.
+Luxury (300€ and up): If you are a football fan, Hotel Sofia, a 5-star hotel and one of the best luxury hotels in Barcelona is the perfect choice for you as it is located 5 minutes away from the famous Camp Nou stadium.
 It offers wonderful rooms designed with a keen eye for details in a modern way which will make you feel right at home.
-Another five star hotel is Alma Barcelona GL, which features elegant decorations, a spa with an indoor swimming pool, a hamam, a sauna and a gym.
-A nice feature of this hotel is the indoor terrace, perfect for rest and relaxation after a hard day of sightseeing.
+One of the greatest hotels in Barcelona city centre is Alma Barcelona GL, which features elegant decorations, a spa with an indoor swimming pool, a hammam, a sauna, and a gym.
+A nice feature of this hotel is the indoor terrace, perfect for rest and relaxation after a long day of sightseeing.

-Vasanta Hostal Boutique is a wonderful establishment which features nicely designed rooms, in neutral tones, and has a shared lounge.
+Middle (100€ – 150€): Vasanta Hostal Boutique is a wonderful establishment which features nicely designed rooms, in neutral tones, and has a shared lounge.
 Coffee shops, restaurants and a lot of pubs can be found within walking distance of this accommodation option.
 Another middle priced option is Hostalin Barcelona Passeig de Gracia which has been reviewed by its past guests as clean and an overall perfect choice.
-If you fancy wines, you will be delighted to hear that it is situated right above vinoteca Torres!
+If you fancy wines, you will be delighted to hear that it is situated right above Vinoteca Torres!

-Rodamon Barcelona Hostel is situated right next to the Palau Robert Gardens, so if you fancy nature and visiting the surroundings, this is the perfect budget choice.
-Another great budget choice is Ten To Go Hostel, which offers a shared day time area and even a pool.
-La Pedrera is located 2.8 km from the property and if you are travelling by train, Ten To Go Hostel is perfect, as it is located very close to the main train station.
+Budget (up to 100€): Rodamon Barcelona Hostel is situated right next to Palau Robert Gardens, so if you fancy nature and visiting the surroundings, this is the perfect budget choice.
+Another great budget choice is Ten To Go Hostel, one of the best cheap hotels in Barcelona which offers a shared daytime area and even a pool.
+La Pedrera is located 2.8 km from the property and if you are traveling by train, Ten To Go Hostel is perfect, as it is located very close to the main train station.

-Please let me know if you have any questions,
+Let me know if you have any questions,

 Have an amazing holiday!